Spanish (SPAN-UA)

 Typically offered Spring

 Majors who have completed preliminary requirements for the major (“foundations” courses) may have the opportunity to pursue directed research for 2 or 4 credits under the supervision of a professor in the department, in most cases a professor with whom they have previously taken an upper level literature/culture course.
 Students should first contact the professor to discuss this possibility; the student and professor will devise a syllabus to be submitted for approval to the Director of Undergraduate Studies.
+For majors only, no exceptions.
+Requires the agreement of the sponsoring professor and permission of the Director of Undergraduate Studies.

 Grading: CAS Graded